carevicm/arbutuscollege-react-coding/React_inline_styling/README.md

 Testing might become difficult with the different variations.
 Look into the Enzyme documentation for render, contains, prop, and html
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: React_inline_styling
 File: task_2/dashboard/src/Notifications/NotificationItem.js, task_2/dashboard/src/Notifications/NotificationItem.test.js, task_2/dashboard/src/CourseList/CourseListRow.js, task_2/dashboard/src/CourseList/CourseListRow.test.js

-0/5 pts
+5/5 pts
 3. Responsive design
 mandatory
 Let’s make the application responsive to the screen size using media queries.
 We are going to only focus on large screen and screens with a width under 900px